 The ideal way to collect all this data is to create a common base with your team, like a Google Document, on which you will deposit your inspirations as you go along in the preparation process.

 It is important to look at the portfolios of industrial designers when you visit their websites.
 Portfolios are an effective and communicative way of showcasing an industrial design studio's work.
 They gather the different concepts, services, and products that the studio has created for other companies.
 More precisely, portfolios showcase the projects that the industrial design team has purposely chosen to put forward on their website.
 It is therefore an excellent indicator of their way of working and their sense of ethics, aesthetics, as well as their methodology.

 In short, consulting these portfolios will help you envision yourself and your project within the world of the industrial design studio, thus allowing you to decide if this world is right for you.

-However, you should never underestimate the fact that a wide majority of industrial design studios will be able to swiftly adapt to your own universe.
+However, you should never underestimate the fact that an industrial design studio will be able to swiftly adapt to your own universe.
 Sometimes, the projects put forward on the studio’s page reflect more the ones that the studio liked rather than those that represent their skills and aptitudes.
 That's why it's always a good idea to talk to the team of industrial designers when possible, before forming a rigid opinion.

 Once you have defined your brief and your project guidelines, gathered your inspirations, and identified a few studios with portfolios that you like, you will surely find several teams of product and industrial designers corresponding to your research.
 At that point, you will have to choose between them.

 Several criteria can be taken into account when you make your choice.
 Among these criteria, we advise you to pay attention to the values of the industrial design studio, because each studio works in its unique way.
 To help you, here are a few points that we think are essential: